 Eight new replacement tennis courts, with 12 new 50-foot-tall court lights, would be developed in the northeast sector of the Project Site.
 The tennis area would include seating reaching a height of 4 feet for up to approximately 100 spectators between the two sets of four courts.
 An eight to 10-foot-tall wall to attenuate noise would be provided at the northern edge of the tennis courts, including a section where the eight-foot wall would be topped with four feet of fencing.
 A 10-foot wall would also be provided along the south side of the tennis courts.
 The wall would be a combination of stacked stone cladding, chain link, and windscreen mesh.
-The tennis courts would operate between the hours of 7:00 a.m. and 9:00 p.m. daily.
 The tennis courts would be available for public use through a reservation system when not in use by the School.